Corporate Ireland starts to cash in on post-bailout rebound

 Recovery stories like Bank of Ireland's have helped the local bourse rise by 14 percent this year to almost three-times its 2009 level, although it is still at just a third of the value hit during the heady times of the 'Celtic Tiger' economy.

-For Allied Irish Banks (ALBK.I), which said on Wednesday that it hoped to begin reducing the state's 99 percent holding from next year, the risks are the same.
+For Allied Irish Banks, which said on Wednesday that it hoped to begin reducing the state's 99 percent holding from next year, the risks are the same.

 "The real exposure for us is European growth and not the Irish domestic, I think we've done a lot and it seems like the government is very disciplined and will execute the rest," Chief Executive David Duffy told Reuters.